AndresBena19/py-imports/README.md

 # It's obvious that in this file there are just one absolute import
 #  --- from py_imports.manager import PyImports ---
-# If we introspect the object, wi will get the next
+# If we introspect the object, we will get the next

 first_import = absolute_imports[0]
 first_import.childs -> ['PyImports']